orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - Synchronize the past not the present.

 # Large Game Graphs
+Zoom in is an actual npc probe sending out in eye direction directly communicating the higher res information to you

+Communicate equations up to inflection points disntance away from origin at which point you communicate less polygons ; fuether away less plugons

+Generalize past visual text for instance keep summerizing

+The further away the different information like equivalent to mobile resizing of dcreens rendering differently.
+Like text resorting to a symbol or a bigger smaller words

+---

 Synced across regions (even planetary ones) "here is where this avatar was x ms/minutes ago".
 - (Hazy vs ) Can setup delay for the server: Only send my location packets after X.
 	- What about receiving audio and other information based on where your character was then: receive a server feed of the perspective of that server's information.